Searching for the best things to do in Bukittinggi, Sumatra?

 Pisang goreng (fried banana) with cheese

-As this is a local market, it isn’t marked on Google Maps yet.
-To find it, make your way to the street Jl.
-Moh.
-Syaefi.
+As this is a local market, it doesn’t have an official location on Google Maps just yet.
 There is a ‘Policewoman Monument’ on Google Maps at the beginning of the street.

 It’s easy to find by walking 5-10 minutes from Jam Gadang.
 From the viewpoint facing Mount Merapi, turn right and follow the path down to the main road.